Ban Laboy Ford

 Ban Laboy Ford holds the record of being the most bombed place on earth per capita.
 It got hammered with bombs which are still laying around today.
 When the ford got damaged, they had a secondary ford further upstream, which had an underwater bridge.
 That also became a target.
 At one point, the US were considering damming the river downstream by blowing up mountains and flooding the whole area.
 Thankfully, it never happened.

 Bombers disrupting the flow over the mountains into Laos would be significant, but the Vietnamese cared little about losing men or machine.
 “Send another” was the attitude.
 Whatever got thrown at Ban Laboy Ford would cause a choke point, but it would soon be operational again.
 The Americans had one arm tied behind their backs at the best of times.
+I think they had both hands tied, due to the political situation, which caused many unfortunate deaths amongst the pilots and crew.

 The choke point today